huggingface/blog/using-ml-for-disasters.md

 ![app](assets/using-ml-for-disasters/app.png)

-Once again, dozens of people worked on labeling, preparing data and training models.
-In addition to individual volunteers, companies like [Co-One](https://co-one.co/) volunteered to label satellite data with more detailed annotations for buildings and infrastructure, including *no damage, destroyed, damaged, damaged facility,* and *undamaged facility* labels*.* Our current objective is to release an extensive open-source dataset that can expedite search and rescue operations worldwide in the future.
+Once again, dozens of people worked on labeling, preparing data, and training models.
+In addition to individual volunteers, companies like [Co-One](https://co-one.co/) volunteered to label satellite data with more detailed annotations for buildings and infrastructure, including *no damage*, *destroyed*, *damaged*, *damaged facility,* and *undamaged facility* labels.
+Our current objective is to release an extensive open-source dataset that can expedite search and rescue operations worldwide in the future.

 ![output_satellite](assets/using-ml-for-disasters/output_satellite.png)